natyu192/kokuminteampvp-docs-en/docs/tutorial/yml.rst

 .. _team:

-チームの設定
+Teams
 -----------------------

-Team can be defined like this.
+Teams can be defined like this.

 ::